LADY CHRISTINE is a 68.0 m Motor Yacht, built in Netherlands by Feadship and delivered in 2010.

 Her interior was designed by Rodney Black - she is built with a Teak deck, a Steel hull, and Aluminium superstructure.

-LADY CHRISTINE is currently sailing under the Cayman Islands flag, the 2nd most popular flag state for superyachts with a total of 1230 yachts registered.
-She is known to be an active superyacht and has most recently been spotted cruising near United States Minor Outlying Islands.
+LADY CHRISTINE is currently sailing under the Cayman Islands flag, the 2nd most popular flag state for superyachts with a total of 1256 yachts registered.
+She is currently located at the superyacht marina Marina Port Vell, in Spain, where she has been located for 2 weeks.
 For more information regarding LADY CHRISTINE's movements, find out more about BOAT Pro AIS.